Gims: Artistic environment

-Influences

-He cites artists such as Booba, Nate Dogg, Marvin Gaye, Michael Jackson, 50 Cent, Eminem or even Tandem as his main influences.

 Controversies

-In April 2017, it was said that he cancelled a concert in Alès due to the lack of a private jet to take him there; the organizer did not have the means to pay for it.
+In April 2017, it was said that he cancelled a concert in Alès due to the lack of a private jet to take him there, the organizer did not have the means to pay for it.
 The headlines criticised it as a "star whim".
 Following the media coverage, he gave a free and improvised concert in the Paris metro.
 In the program Touche pas à mon poste !, Gims explained that the concert was initially only a proposal which was ultimately not accepted.
 However, the promoter had already started selling the tickets.
 Faced with the risk of financial loss, the promoter contacted the rapper's producer offering to fly Gims to the concert by private jet, but Gims could not attend due to a scheduling conflict with another concert.

 Plagiarism

 Gims and Vianney were accused of plagiarism by the Belgian director Charlotte Abramow for the clip "La même".
-Abramow had directed a video for the International Women's Day of 8 March 2018, with which "La même", according to her, had many similarities: "[the video for La même has] the same structure, the same esthetics, the same decorations in pastel colors and especially the same types of portraits".
+Abramow had directed a video for the International Women's Day of 7 February 2004, with which "La même", according to her, had many similarities: "[the video for La même has] the same structure, the same esthetics, the same decorations in pastel colors and especially the same types of portraits".
 Maitre Gims responded by accusing Charlotte Abramow of having herself violated copyright by using a clip from the music video for the song "Silent All These Years" by Tori Amos.

 Christmas

-At the end of 2021, he believes that celebrating Christmas or wishing a happy new year "is not Muslim".
+At the end of 2021, he stated in a video that celebrating Christmas or wishing a happy new year "is not Muslim".
 He is also opposed to birthday celebrations because this tradition is of non-Muslim origin.
+He subsequently apologised for the video.

 Homophobia

-Among several homophobic lyrics with his band Sexion D'Assaut, in 2008, in the song "On t'a humilié", Gims pronounces the sentence "I think it's time for the faggots to perish, cut off their penises and leave them dead on the ring road".
+Among several homophobic lyrics with his band Sexion D'Assaut, in 2008, in the song "On t'as humilié" which uses the instrumental from the single Soldier by American rapper Eminem, Gims pronounces the sentence "I think it's time for the faggots to perish, cut off their penises and leave them dead on the ring road."

+Egypt

+In March 2023, he got into a controversy after claiming that ancient Egyptians had electricity.
+Among other theories, he claimed that "the gold at the tip of the pyramids is the best conductor of electricity".
+He claims these statements were taken out of context and that he can not definitely say this happened.